-We have examined Primary Financial Company LLC's ("PFC" or "service organization") description of its SimpliCD Brokered Certificate of Deposit Program ("SimpliCD" or "system") for processing user entities' transactions throughout the period October 1, 2018 to September 30, 2019 ("description") and the suitability of the design and operating effectiveness of controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in the Assertion of PFC's Management ("assertion").
-The controls and control objectives included in the description are those that management of PFC believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the system that are not likely to be relevant to user entities' internal control over financial reporting.
+We have examined Primary Financial Company LLC's ("PFC" or "service organization") description of its SimpliCD Brokered Certificate of Deposit Program ("SimpliCD" or "system") for processing user entities' transactions throughout the period October 1, 2019 to September 30, 2020 ("description") and the suitability of the design and operating effectiveness of controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in the Assertion of PFC's Management ("assertion").
+The controls and control objectives included in the description are those that management of PFC believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the system that are not likely to be relevant to user entities' internal control operating.

-The information included in Section V, "Other Information Provided by PFC," is presented by management of PFC to provide additional information and is not a part of PFC's description of its system made available to user entities during the period October 1, 2018 to September 30, 2019.
+The information included in Section V, "Other Information Provided by PFC," is presented by management of PFC to provide additional information and is not a part of PFC's description of its system made available to user entities during the period October 1, 2019 to September 30, 2020.
 Information about PFC's business continuity planning and the data center provided by a subservice organization has not been subjected to the procedures applied in the examination of the description of the system and of the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description of the system and, accordingly, we express no opinion on it.

-As described in Section III, PFC uses various subservice organizations to enable certain aspects of the system.
+As described in Section III, PFC uses BNY Mellon, UBS Financial Services, Inc. and Financial Northeastern Companies, subservice organizations, to provide clearing, execution, settlement, custody and trading services for a portion of the SimpliCD deposit assets.
+Also, PFC uses Microsoft Azure, a subservice organization, to provide a physically secure and environmentally protected datacenter to host the SimpliCD system.
 The description includes only the control objectives and related controls of PFC and excludes the control objectives and related controls of the subservice organizations.
 The description also indicates that certain control objectives specified by PFC can be achieved only if complementary subservice organization controls assumed in the design of PFC's controls are suitably designed and operating effectively, along with the related controls at PFC.
 Our examination did not extend to controls of the subservice organizations and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.